muratk5n/thirdwave/en/README.md

 ---

+The backdrop changed of course throughout the Craig era; there was the 2008 crisis, Syria, refugees, Trump.
+Surely these effected the mood of the later movies.

+---

 *Bourne Identity*, the first movie in the series, isn't exactly a post 9/11 movie.
 It was written, filmed 1999/2000, due to delays etc it hit the theathers 2002.
 That is clear to see in the content; plus the